dagronf/DSFImageFlipbook/README.md

 # DSFImageFlipbook

-A simple 'flipbook' of images.
+A simple 'flipbook' of images that can be presented as flipbook-style animation.

 <p align="center">
     <img src="https://img.shields.io/github/v/tag/dagronf/DSFImageFlipbook" />